TraGicCode/tragiccode-wsusserver/README.md

 * Puppet Agent 4.7.1 or later.
 * Windows Server 2016.

+*Note - The module also works on Windows Server 2012 & 2012 R2 with WMF(PowerShell) 5.1 installed, but only limited testing has been performed.*

 ### Beginning with wsusserver

 To get started with the wsusserver module simply include the following in your manifest: